top of page

 • access to resources and facilities to support student learning.

-• NT home educators are to use the Australian Curriculum or an alternative curriculum approved by the Australian Curriculum Assessment and Reporting Authority (ACARA), unless you have been granted an exemption by the Department of Education.
+• NT home educators are to use the Australian Curriculum or an alternative purchased curriculum that aligns with the Australian Curriculum.

 • Registrations apply for one calendar year and you must reapply each year.